Muzeum Susch: Acziun Susch

 Created and curated by Joanna Lesnierowska, Acziun Susch is a research and presentation platform bringing forward the art of choreography in dialogue with other disciplines and providing the dance community with a meeting point in the Swiss Alps.

 The programme of research residencies combines space for reflection and individual practice with public rehearsals, workshops and lectures.

 Magazine Susch

 Annual Magazine Susch serving as an additional thought-provoking platform - Muzeum Susch/Acziun Susch supported publishing this book, offered Cools a residence to continue his research on laments in modern art, and commissioned a podcast on the subject for their 2020 series Echolot.

 Echolot podcast

 Echolot is a podcast in which creatives reflect on and the concepts of taking life at an intentionally slower pace with increased time for contemplation during their time at Muzeum Susch.

+Instituto Susch

+Continuing its activities since its launch in 2016, Instituto Susch began executing a long-term research programme in January 2023.
+It will be based on elaboration of the oeuvre of women artists from Central & Eastern Europe: Albania, Bosnia & Herzegovina, Bulgaria, Croatia, Czechia, Estonia, Hungary, Kosovo, Latvia, Lithuania, Poland, Romania, Serbia, Slovakia and Slovenia.

 Art Stations Foundation CH

-Art station foundation is a foundation funded by Grarzyna Kulczyk which supports the Muzeum.
+Art station foundation is a foundation funded by Grażyna Kulczyk which supports the Muzeum.
 Since 2004 Art Stations Foundation by Grażyna Kulczyk has been providing extensive support to the development of contemporary choreography through its performative programme based in Poznań, recognized internationally under the name Stary Browar Nowy Taniec / Old Brewery New Dance.